jerepe/file-manipulator/README.md

 > Using Emacs, the CLI, and Bash.

 ### Why ?
 > Needed to review some bash scripting concepts, so took on the quizz then the last project offered by CodeCademy to do so.
 Followed their plan, then changedsome of the content partially to train myself on some concepts.
+> I then decided it to customize it so anyone could use it and see immediately its effect by adding the creation of two empty folders (folder1 and folder2), a text file secretfile.txt, and easy-to-spot names over the project.
+> Was fun ! ;)